evensolberg/fitutils/README.md

 - **fit2json** -- Dumps a FIT file to JSON.
 This is mostly meant for debugging and digging out information for use in *fit2csv*

 More files may come in the future. :smile:

+See the [Kanban Boards](https://github.com/evensolberg/fit2csv/projects) for the overall roadmap and To Do lists.